-As we did nearly 100 years ago when we established our roots in Lynden, we operate from a “People First” philosophy.
+As we did nearly 100 years ago when we established our roots in Lynden, we operate from a “People Come First” philosophy.
 Our unwavering commitment to our employees, customers and local communities is what makes us a true community bank and distinguishes us from other banks in the area.
 Annually, our employees donate hundreds of hours of their own time as board members, volunteers, and in addition to our human capital, Peoples Bank provides generous sponsorship and grant support to local organizations.
 We are dedicated to providing support to the communities where we live and work.

 Habitat for Humanity in Whatcom County

 As a Senior Real Estate Loan Officer with Peoples Bank, Tiffany Bergsma-Evans spends her working hours helping individuals and families get into new homes.
 As a volunteer who sits on the board of Habitat for Humanity in Whatcom County, Tiffany carries out this same mission for families whose circumstances prevent them from accessing some of the more traditional paths to home ownership.